A diagram showing four mobile phone screens and one tablet with content.

 How to Evaluate Mobile User Experience Design

-Mobile UX design involves more than visual appeal.
-The experience must feel appropriate.
-When you focus on these parameters, you can create more than functional apps.
-They create memorable, enjoyable experiences for every user.
+Mobile UX design involves much more than visual appeal—and the experience must feel appropriate.
+When you focus on these parameters, you can create apps that are more than functional.
+They help you create memorable, enjoyable experiences for every user.

 • The visual aspect